Common name: Black Anther Flax Lily, Spreading Flax Lily, Blueberry Lily

 Dianella revoluta and Dianella brevicaulis, commonly known as ‘Black Anther Flax-lily’ and ‘Coast Flax-lily’, respectively, are two plants that are of great use as bushfood and medicine.
 There’s also D. longifolia but that’s less common.

 The blue/black, ripe, berries of both are delicious and abundant in summer.
 In D. brevicaulus, they nestle down amongst the leaves.
 On D. revoluta, they stand on the flower stems above the leaves.
+They have antiviral properties and like many foods that are red or purple, have lots of antioxidants.

 Traditionally, the leaves were split lengthwise, then rolled to make string.